 30. Jessica Hogarth Designs prints, greetings cards, notebooks, textiles, wallpaper and suchlike are printed and in some cases made in the UK.
 On their website it says “Jessica supports British manufacturing.
 All of the products for sale on Jessica’s shop have been proudly designed and manufactured in the UK.”
 I suspect items like tote bags and tea towels are printed in the UK but foreign made, because the labelling says “designed and printed in the UK” and not designed, made and printed in the UK – http://jessicahogarth.com

 31. J. Salmon Limited is the oldest established post card and calendar publisher in Britain, founded in 1880.
 On their website it says “Salmon is proud to say that its product range is still entirely printed in Britain at its site in Sevenoaks.”
 Post cards and calendars remain at the core of the company’s publishing but other product ranges include guide books, gift books, recipe books, greeting cards, notecards, prints, placemats, diaries and other associated items.
 Their publications feature colourful photography, nostalgic transport and countryside images, retro and vintage posters and contemporary artwork.
 Salmon products are available in many retail outlets including stationers, card shops, bookshops, garden centres and giftshops.
-You can also buy their calendars, diaries, recipe books, placemats, prints, greetings cards, notecards, picture guidebooks and gift books directly from their website – http://www.jsalmon.co.uk
+You can also buy their calendars, diaries, recipe books, placemats, prints, greetings cards, notecards, picture guidebooks and gift books directly from their website – 25 Sept 2017 update sadly J Salmon says it will close its business down in December 2017 – http://www.jsalmon.co.uk

 32. Handmade Wales bookbinding and gifts with “Everything handmade in Wales” according their twitter tagline.
 Photo albums, card boxes, coasters, notebooks, address books, notelets, greetings cards, wrapping paper, visitors books, cushions.
 I’ve not tried their notebooks or other products but they look good.
 No information is given on where the paper used is made – http://www.handmadewales.uk